henry-oberholtzer/henry-oberholtzer/README.md

 Programmer and musician based in Portland, OR.

-Masters in CS @ Portland State University
+Currently in the Graduate Prep program for Computer Science at Portland State University.

-Experience in programming in JavaScript, TypeScript, C#, Python, React, HTML, CSS & SCSS.

-Passionate about open source code, techno and graphic design

-Interested in working together?
-Reach out to henryoberholtzer @ gmail.com!